-- Transcripts: An application is not considered validated until a student has provided a high school transcript with at least six semesters of work, a GED, or college transcripts with at least 25 credits.
+- 1. Transcripts: An application is not considered validated until a student has provided a high school transcript with at least six semesters of work, a GED, or college transcripts with at least 25 credits.
 Provided documentation from American institutions may be unofficial, but official documentation will be required prior to the first day of class.
 All transcripts from foreign institutions, however, must be officially translated and evaluated. - 2.
 Standardized test scores: JPCatholic will accept SAT, ACT, and CLT.
 A student must typically have over 25 credits of college or a 3.5 GPA in high school for the requirement to be waived.
 In certain extraordinary situations where access to the test is limited, the Admissions Committee may waive this requirement.
 For non-traditional students with significant life experience, a resume may be presented as an alternative to the SAT requirement.
-For international students who live in non-English speaking majority countries, the TOEFL is required and used as a standardized test equivalent.
+For international students who live in non-English speaking majority countries, the TOEFL (or equivalent test subject to Admissions Committee approval) is required and used to fulfill the standardized test requirement.
 Unofficial test score documentation will suffice as sufficient validation.
-Official TOEFL scores, however, will be needed before an I-20 student visa may be issued.

-- 3. Statement of Purpose: The statement of purpose questionnaire serves as further validation of the student's writing ability.
+Official TOEFL scores, however, will be needed before an I-20 student visa may be issued. - 3.
+Statement of Purpose: The statement of purpose questionnaire serves as further validation of the student's writing ability.
 It also helps the student's admissions representative provide guidance to the applicant in determining the best academic path at JPCatholic. - 4.
-Application Processing Fee: a fee of \$50 is charged for processing the above items.
+Application Processing Fee: A fee of \$50 is charged for processing the above items.